Target Audience: non-specialist and returning teachers of Physics.

 A range of topics will be covered including Electricity, Sound and Light, Space, Radioactivity, Forces, Heat Transfer, Electromagnetism and Applications of Physics.
 Starting with fundamental concepts and best practise in teaching at Key Stage 3; progressing to coverage of topics at Key Stage 4 and 5 with further practical emphasis.

-Successful applicants will be sent a questionnaire before the course commences, asking them to provide input with regards to key areas that they would like covered; this will ensure that a relevant, tailored programme is delivered.
 There will also be time to reflect, evaluate and feedback between sessions to ensure that every individual’s needs are met.

 This course is free of charge to participants from the state sector that have the support of their school and are committed to attending the full course.